We are about to explore Bute Park/Parc Bute, Cardiff.

 I stopped by yesterday for a pot of Earl Grey tea and a large slice of carrot cake (see photos).
 The cakes are home-made and taste every bit as good as they look.
 The tea menu includes Assam, Lapsang Souchong, green teas, chamomile, white peony and pink rosebuds, lemon and ginger and, for the real connoisseur, Darjeeling 2012 First Flush from Selim Hill Estate (“bright taste, a floral aroma with a smooth finish and a hint of musk…”).
 There is a typical range of coffees, luxury hot chocolate, and the Fentimans range of soft drinks (including their classic ginger beer).
 Tearoom Classics (cakes and tea) include a Welsh version with bara brith, and the de luxe Pettigrew Afternoon Tea has just been given a seasonal make-over.

 Other food available at lunchtime includes soups; sandwiches (including a finger sandwich collection); ploughman’s, farmer’s and fisherman’s lunches; and salads.
 Cups, plates and décor are old and characterful with a Victorian and Edwardian feel.
 There’s a gift shop next door, and additional seating in a room upstairs that doubles as an art gallery.
-The Pettigrew Tea Rooms are open 9am-4pm Monday to Friday, 9.30am-5pm Saturday, and 10am-4pm Sunday (Food Hygiene Rating 5: very good.
-May 2012).
+The Pettigrew Tea Rooms are open 9am-4pm Monday to Friday, 9.30am-5pm Saturday, and 10am-4pm Sunday.

 The gates to Bute Park close half-hour before dusk.
 Therefore, during the winter the park closes relatively early (yesterday it was 3.45pm).
 This affects access to footpaths running through the park (to the annoyance of bicycle commuters) and entry to the Summerhouse and Pettigrew Tea Rooms (which may therefore close earlier at this time of year).
 If you do get locked in, then head for where we started at the RWCMD and go through the exit-only turnstile.